 The academic year is divided into two semesters.
 Semester 1 is usually February to June, and Semester 2 is July to November.
 A typical semester is 17 weeks long and normally consists of 12 teaching weeks, three non-teaching weeks and two exam weeks.

-Special Tertiary Admissions Test is a national test and is used to assess competencies generally considered important for successful tertiary study.
+Special Tertiary Admissions Test is a nationally recognised test used to assess competencies generally considered important for successful tertiary study.
 It provides an avenue of entry for people who don’t have the formal entry requirements.

 The main dining area on campus, and an ideal location to meet up with people.
 There’s something for everyone with a range of eating options such as Roll’d, Burger Edge and Courtside.
 If you’re looking for a snack to help you through the day, we also have an on campus IGA Express as part of The Hub.